 Colin Henry’s Patient Story

 Colin Henry is attentive to details, and he knew in March of 2020 that something was not quite right when he began feeling pain in his midsection.
 Others began to notice as well.
 He became nauseated while working on a project, and his friend mentioned that he seemed ill.
 After another nudge from his sister who is a registered nurse, Colin decided it was time for medical attention.
 July 4th, 2020, he visited with his doctor who laid out two possible issues, “He thought it was either diverticulitis or pancreatic cancer.”
-By August of 2020, his bloodwork returned with the answer: Adrenal carcinoma.
+By August of 2020, his bloodwork determined he had pancreatic cancer.

 Colin had the first surgery in January of 2021 to perform a variceal embolization, and the second surgery one week later to put a stunt in the splenic artery to stop the blood flow causing the bleeding in his stomach.
 Once the bleeding had been curtailed, it was time for a new approach to treatment.